Faculty & Staff Resources

 EECS Ford Conference Room (Ford 3.340)

-Accommodates 12 seated around a table and an additional 8-12 seats around the perimeter.
-The walls are whiteboards.
+Accommodates 40-60 seated around multiple fixed table rows and select additional seating around the perimeter.
+The room has a built-in projector, large automatic screen, surround speakers, and the walls are whiteboards.
 Note: This room cannot be reserved after regular business hours on weekdays (after 5pm) or on weekends by those outside EECS due to key restrictions.